-We will require significant additional financing in the future to continue to fund our operations.
+Subject to the levels of product sales we achieve, we may require significant additional financing in the future to continue to fund our operations.
 We believe that we have the funding in place to commercialize CAPLYTA in patients with schizophrenia.
-With our existing cash, cash equivalents and available-for-sale investment securities, we believe that we have the funds to complete our ongoing clinical trials of lumateperone in bipolar disorder as a monotherapy and as an adjunctive therapy with lithium or valproate.
-We also plan to fund additional clinical trials of lumateperone for the treatment of behavioral disturbances in dementia and depressive disorders; preclinical and clinical development of our ITI-007 long acting injectable development program; additional clinical trials of lumateperone; continued clinical development of our PDE program, including ITI-214; research and preclinical development of our other product candidates; and the continuation of manufacturing activities in connection with the development of lumateperone.
-We anticipate requiring additional funds for further development of lumateperone in patients with bipolar disorder, depressive disorders and other indications, and for development of our other product candidates.
+We also plan to fund additional clinical trials of lumateperone for the treatment of depressive disorders and other CNS disorders; clinical development of our ITI-007 long acting injectable; additional clinical trials of lumateperone and ITI-1284; continued advancement of our PDE program, including ITI-214; research and preclinical development of our other product candidates; and the continuation of manufacturing activities in connection with the development of lumateperone.
+We anticipate requiring additional funds for further development of lumateperone in patients with depressive disorders and other indications, and for development of our other product candidates.
 We have incurred losses in every year since inception with the exception of 2011, when we received an up-front fee and a milestone payment related to a license agreement that has been terminated.
 These losses have resulted in significant cash used in operations.
-For the three months ended March 31, 2020, we used net cash in operating activities and purchases of equipment of approximately \$52.9 million.
-This total does not include an offset for \$1.7 million of interest income received.
-While we have several research and development programs underway, the lumateperone program has advanced the furthest and will continue to consume increasing amounts of cash for conducting clinical trials and the testing and manufacturing of product material.
-As we continue to conduct the activities necessary to pursue FDA approval of lumateperone beyond schizophrenia and our other product candidates, as well as commercialization efforts, we expect the amount of cash to be used to fund operations to increase over the next several years.
+In the three months ended March 31, 2021, we spent approximately \$64.4 million in cash for operations and equipment.
+During this quarter, we collected \$16.2 million of product sales and \$0.5 million of interest income, resulting in net cash used in operations of \$47.8 million.
+While we have several research and development programs in progress, the lumateperone program has advanced the furthest and will continue to consume increasing amounts of cash for conducting clinical trials and the testing and manufacturing of product material.
+As we continue to conduct the activities necessary to pursue FDA approval of lumateperone for additional indications and our other product candidates, as well as commercialization efforts, we expect the amount of cash to be used to fund operations to increase considerably over the next several years.